-A sufficient number (≥3) of reference samples should be included in each MLPA experiment for data normalisation.
+A sufficient number (\geq 3) of reference samples should be included in each MLPA experiment for data normalisation.
 All samples tested, including reference DNA samples, should be derived from the same tissue type, handled using the same procedure, and prepared using the same DNA extraction method when possible.
-Reference samples should be derived from different unrelated individuals who are from families without a history of lipoprotein lipase deficiency.
+Reference samples should be derived from different unrelated individuals who are from families without a history of AIS and SBMA.
+It is recommended to use samples of the same sex to facilitate interpretation.
 More information regarding the selection and use of reference samples can be found in the MLPA General Protocol (www.mrcholland.com).